Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Nicotine salt is considered ‘stronger’ than freebase nicotine, because when you vape it, your blood nicotine levels are much higher for a much longer period of time.
 This isn’t necessarily a bad thing if you’re trying to quit smoking.

-If you’re using e-cigarettes to quit smoking, it’s vital that you get enough nicotine into your bloodstream to match the dose you were previously getting from cigarettes.
-It can make it much harder to quit smoking successfully if you drop your nicotine dosage too soon.
-Footnote 3
+When you start using e-cigarettes to quit smoking, you should try to get enough nicotine into your bloodstream to match the dose you were previously getting from cigarettes.
+It can make it much harder to quit smoking successfully if you drop your vape's nicotine dosage too soon.

 Per-puff, cigarette smoke is much better at delivering nicotine than freebase-infused e-liquid vapour.
 This is a problem that PAX Labs (the inventors of salt nicotine) set out to fix in 2015.
-The chart above shows the difference in blood nicotine levels between cigarette smoke (the yellow line at the top), traditional freebase-nic-infused e-liquid vapour (the blue line at the bottom) and salt-nic-infused e-liquid vapour (the pink line).
-PAX Labs were able to make vaping much more ‘like’ smoking in terms of nicotine delivery, and that has made all the difference for ex-smokers trying to fight off nicotine cravings.
-Footnote 4
+PAX Labs were able to make vaping much more ‘like’ smoking in terms of nicotine delivery.
+Ultimately, this is why salt nic is so popular compared to traditional freebase nicotine shots.

 3: Is Nicotine Salt More Dangerous Than Freebase Nicotine?

-There aren’t any peer-reviewed academic studies out there that look specifically at the safety profile of nic salt compared to freebase nicotine (there is one clinical trial in America that may be relevant - see footnote 5).
-Current evidence suggests that nic salt is no more dangerous than freebase nicotine.
+There aren’t any peer-reviewed academic studies out there that look specifically at the safety profile of nic salt compared to freebase nicotine Current evidence suggests that nic salt is no more dangerous than freebase nicotine.

 4: Is Nic Salt More Addictive Than Freebase Nicotine?